-Your Schaumburg sports vision optometrist holds the key to unlocking your best performance.
+Your South Barrington sports vision optometrist holds the key to unlocking your best performance.
 Just as a personal trainer creates a routine to strengthen your body, a sports vision optometrist creates a customized program of eye exercises to strengthen the visual skills essential for your sport.

 What Visual Skills Does Sports Vision Training Develop?